 A Tool for Better Sketching

 Most designers usually sketch on a whiteboard or blank sheet of paper.
-But the problem with this is that there is no blueprint for the user interface platform they’re building for.
-For example, a blank sheet of paper doesn’t have a mobile phone, tablet or web browser pattern for sketching the interface.
-This leads designers to forget about certain platform limitations when they’re sketching.
-Another problem with sketching on a blank sheet of paper is that it’s hard to make perfectly straight lines without a guide.
-It’s also hard to keep different interface elements proportional and consistent in size from screen to screen.
+But the problem with this is that there aren’t device imprints for them to sketch on.
+This leads designers to forget about certain device dimensions and limitations when they’re sketching.
+Another problem with sketching on a blank canvas is that it’s hard to draw straight lines without gridlines to guide you.

 The Power of Sketching

 Sketching sets the tone for the rest of the design process.
 It’s key in crafting the user experience and communicating it to others.
-You may think that you don’t need to sketch because you already know exactly what you want and how the interface should look.
-But when you actually do sketch, you’ll realize that there are more possibilities than you initially thought.
-And that the path that you were so set on might not work the best.
+You may think you don’t need to sketch because you already know how you want the interface to look.
+But when you actually do sketch, you’ll realize that the path that you were so set on might not work the best.
 Sketching allows you to entertain all the possibilities of what your interface could become.
 Where you go from there is completely up to you.